yantisj/netgrph/docs/Tutorials.md

 # Use Cases

-NetGrph is already being used for several types of automation within our environment, with many more capabilities planned as we expand the application.
+NetGrph is currently being used for several types of automation within our environment, with many more capabilities planned as we expand the application.
-The pathfinding has proved extremely useful for troubleshooting A -> B problems across complex network topologies, in addition to making complex network changes on a large scale.
+The pathfinding has proved useful for troubleshooting A -> B problems across complex network topologies, in addition to making network changes on a large scale.

 Some examples of automation used in production are the modifications to specific SVIs, such as deploying new IP helper addresses and updating ACLs.
 It is also